MrCheese2006/Analysis-of-Chaotic-Systems/README.md

 #### Step Size, Number of Steps and Runtime

 The step size specifies how large of a step one would like while modelling the chosen system.
 It is also required in all analysis functions.
 A smaller step size makes the model closer to the exact value but won't travel as far into time.
-This value can be changed with the ```dt``` variable in the code.
+This value can be changed with the ```dt``` variable in the code. **Note: For the Modified Chua System, a step size of ```dt >= 0.1``` must be used**

 The number of steps determines how long your code runs for and how far into time the model is run for, depending on the step size.
 Note that a large number of steps will result in longer computation times.
 The number of steps is set by the variable ```num_steps_to_stop```.